Birder’s Guide to the Best Binoculars for Bird Watching

 Aperture

 The number after “X” represents the diameter of the aperture or objective lens measured in millimeters.
-Hence, the number “42” in Nikon Monarch M7 8×42 means that the objective lens or aperture of this model is 42mm.
+Hence, the number “42” in Nikon 7294 Monarch ATB 8×42 means that the objective lens or aperture of this model is 42mm.
 The larger an aperture, the more efficient is its light-gathering capacity.
 Binoculars with an aperture of 42mm or larger are considered “full size”, those between 32mm and 42mm are midsized, and those smaller than 32mm are called compact.

 Full size and most midsized binoculars provide clear images even under low light conditions.
 Understandably, bigger lenses would mean bigger housing and heavier binoculars in general.
 If you plan on observing birds in locations that involve a lot of hiking and traveling, choose lenses close to the 32-42 range.
 You would want something that’s not too heavy to hold for long viewing periods, which is what bird watching typically entails.